• Skip to primary navigation

 We took a tour of the SNL studio a few years ago, so we knew how small the studio actually is in person.
 But when you’re sitting there watching a live broadcast – it’s pretty incredible!
 The SNL team seems to have everything down to a science, from moving green screens to bringing out a different set to switching among the many cameras.
 The cast comes on, does their thing, and leaves to change.
 I have a newfound appreciation for the cast, crew, and everyone who makes SNL happen on a weekly basis!

 Before going to the show, though, we had a full day of hanging out on a gorgeous day.
-I got up early (before Eleanor!) and took Sprout for a walk with my sister and her two dogs, which was such a nice way to start the day.
+I got up early (before E!) and took Sprout for a walk with my sister and her two dogs, which was such a nice way to start the day.
 Sprout wanted to know why he couldn’t go into Starbucks…

 Once we got back and got everyone ready for the day (which takes much more time these days than it used to), we headed out to enjoy the weather.
 We were staying in the Financial District, so we took our time walking over to Battery Park where we snapped some photos in front of Lady Liberty.